 As you can see in the “Hosted Zone Details” section on the right, the nameservers have names like “ns-1072.awsdns-06.org”.
 Usually, that would mean that the DNS would not have started to route queries until the nameserver IP addresses were updated by the domain’s registrar.
 However, since the white label is used, the transfer is transparent for both the customer and the registrar.

 Looking through the list of hosted zones, you may notice that each of them has its own set of nameservers.
 We are going to point the already registered ns1.awesome-hoster.com to every DNS zone on Amazon.
 For that, we need a common set of nameservers in all zones, called reusable delegation set.
-This feature is not available in the user interface of the Amazon Console, but can be managed with the help of Plesk or the Amazon API.
+This feature is not available in the user interface of the AWS Route53 console, but can be managed with the help of Plesk or the Amazon API.